- PhD, New Testament Interpretation, Bob Jones University

 - MDiv, Divinity, Bob Jones University

-- BS, Civil Engineering, North Carolina State University at Raleigh
+- BS, Civil Engineering, North Carolina State University

 Overseeing the recruiting of missionaries at GFA, he has the privilege of meeting with young people who are seeking the Lord’s mind regarding missions.
 Talking with them about the Lord’s leading and calling is one of his highest joys.

 He has a deep interest in missions history and has visited missionary sites around the world as well as led tours in America to places where American missionaries or missionaries from other countries served.
 He believes that seminary studies should prepare the student intellectually, spiritually, and practically for ministry.
 His daily contact with missionaries at GFA allows him to give up-to-the-minute reports to the students at Bob Jones University Seminary on various aspects of missions.

 Having roots in a farming community and many relatives involved in farming, he loves to grow a large vegetable garden.
 He also enjoys bird watching and an occasional round of golf.
 A special joy is seeing birds in foreign countries that some of his fellow birders do not see.
 He is married and has three grown children, two delightful grandsons, and two beautiful granddaughters.